emscripten-core/emscripten/site/source/docs/tools_reference/emcc.rst

 	Manually clears the cache of compiled Emscripten system libraries (libc++, libc++abi, libc).

 	This is normally handled automatically, but if you update LLVM in-place (instead of having a different directory for a new version), the caching mechanism can get confused.
 Clearing the cache can fix weird problems related to cache incompatibilities, like *Clang* failing to link with library files.
 This also clears other cached data like the jcache and the bootstrapped relooper.
 After the cache is cleared, this process will exit.

+.. _emcc-clear-ports:

+``--clear-ports``
+	Manually clears the local copies and builds of projects from the Emscripten ports repos (sdl2, etc.)

+	You should only need to do this if a problem happens and you want all ports that you use to be downloaded and built from scratch.
+After this operation is complete, this process will exit.

 ``--save-bc PATH``
 	When compiling to JavaScript or HTML, this option will save a copy of the bitcode to the specified path.
 The bitcode will include all files being linked after link-time optimizations have been performed (if any), including standard libraries.